-

 Which five countries are the biggest trading partners for your jurisdiction in relation to each of exports and imports and which goods or services are particularly important to your jurisdiction’s external trade relationships?

-According to data compiled by the U.S. Department of Commerce Bureau of Economic Analysis, the five countries that were the biggest trading partners of the United States for combined imports and exports of goods and services in 2022 were Canada, Mexico, China, Japan, and Germany.
-The countries to which the United States exported the largest amount of goods and services in 2022 were Canada, Mexico, China, the United Kingdom, and Japan.
-The countries from which the United States imported the largest amount of goods and services in 2022 were China, Mexico, Canada, Germany, and Japan.
+According to data compiled by the U.S. Department of Commerce Bureau of Economic Analysis, the five countries that were the biggest trading partners of the United States for combined imports and exports of goods and services in 2023 were Mexico, Canada, China, Germany, and Japan.
+The countries to which the United States exported the largest amount of goods and services in 2023 were Canada, Mexico, China, Netherlands, and Germany.
+The countries from which the United States imported the largest amount of goods and services in 2023 were Mexico, China, Canada, Germany, and Japan.

-The most important goods exports from the United States in 2022 were industrial supplies and materials; capital goods (other than automotive); consumer goods (other than food and automotive); foods and beverages; and automotive vehicles, parts, and engines.
-The most important services exports from the United States in 2022 were business services (other than financial services and insurance services); financial services; travel (for all purposes); charges for the use of intellectual property; and transport services.
+The most important goods exported by the United States in 2023 were industrial supplies and materials; capital goods (other than automotive); consumer goods (other than food and automotive); automotive vehicles, parts, and engines; and foods and beverages.
+The most important service exports from the United States in 2023 were business services (other than financial services and insurance services); travel (for all purposes); financial services; charges for the use of intellectual property; and transport services.

 -